nwg/racket-wiki/Intro-Projects.md

   - Started on one [here](https://github.com/takikawa/racket-clojure) but it needs a lot more work.
 * Write bindings to SDL (note that there are Allegro bindings on planet).
 * Integrate the existing parser-tools [SRE](http://www.ccs.neu.edu/home/shivers/papers/sre.txt) with Racket regexps.

+# Code Improvements

+These are improvements to the Racket source.
+Fork the GitHub repository and then submit a pull request.

+* Port code that uses `class100` to the current class system
+* ~~Get rid of units in the net collect~~ _(Done by Jon Zeppieri)_
+* Fix warnings in C code  _(Forked to pmatos/racket to sort this one out.
+Will issue pull request when completed.)_
+  - Refer to the nightly build [logs](http://pre.racket-lang.org/build-log.txt) for our distributed platforms
+* Find uses of alists and replace them with hash tables where appropriate (note that short alists, below ~40 items, can be faster than hashes)
+  - Search for uses of `assq` and friends to find
+* Find things that use lists for sets, replace them with `racket/set`
+  - Search for uses of `member` and friends to find
+* Find uses of `srfi/1`, replace them with `racket/list` stuff
+* ~~Add support for `macro-debugger/analysis/check-requires` to xrepl~~ (Completed by Eli)
+* Fix Swindle to have `call-next-method` available without `#lang swindle`

+# Documentation Improvements

+Similar to code improvements (docs are code).

+* Revise the FFI docs: better docs, lots of examples, guide-like text
+* Add a detailed example to the profiler manual.
+* Documentation clarifications and/or small examples
+* Write tutorials for building small applications and using major features, e.g., the class system or macros.
+* Convert Eli's Swindle documentation to Scribble.

+# Integration

+These are improvements to other systems to better support Racket.

+* Racket support for github code highlighting
+* Racket support for github code editing
+* Etags support for Racket features
+* Improve Racket support in Ohloh's line counter
+* Racket support in MediaWiki's GeSHi highligher
+* Extend the gabot IRC bot to deliver messages to offline people (contact [Eli](mailto:eli@barzilay.org) for more info)
+  - Optionally, extend it to do more cool stuffs
+  - [rudybot](https://github.com/offby1/rudybot) is another possible starting point